 The Student Government Association promotes voter registration for all students at Troy University.
-During official campus elections held throughout the academic year, voter registration forms are made available at the election posts in the student center.
-Voter registration cards are kept at all times in the SGA office, Trojan Center 110, and we encourage students to come by the office to register.
+Voter registration cards are kept at all times in the SGA office, Trojan Center 215, and we encourage students to come by the office to register.

 Montgomery Campus Information